ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 - By searching on Google, such as `Chrome NixOS`, which will provide NixOS informations related to Chrome.
 Generally, the NixOS Wiki and the nixpkgs repository source code will be among the top results.
 - By searching for keywords in [NixOS Options Search](https://search.nixos.org/options).
-- For system-level configurations, relevant documentation can be found in [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration).
+- For system-level configuration, relevant documentation can be found in [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration).
 - By searching for keywords directly in the [nixpkgs](https://github.com/NixOS/nixpkgs) repository and reading relevant source code.

 ### 2. Enabling NixOS Flakes Support

 Compared to the default configuration approach of NixOS, Nix Flakes provide better reproducibility and a clearer package structure that is easier to maintain.
-Therefore, it is recommended to use Nix Flakes to manage system configurations.
+Therefore, it is recommended to use Nix Flakes to manage system configuration.

 However, Nix Flakes is currently an experimental feature and is not yet enabled by default.
 We need to enable it manually by modifying the `/etc/nixos/configuration.nix`, example: